Evening bike tour in Bangkok, Thailand

 What makes Grasshopper Adventures better?

-Find out how this bike tour goes the extra mile.
+Find out how your next ride goes the extra mile...

-Click on each icon below to see more.
+Click on the icons below to see more.

 We take you to some of Bangkok's top must see attractions but without the throngs of tourists.
 Visit the symbol of Bangkok, the Temple of Dawn, the largest flower market in Southeast Asia, Pak Khlong Talad and Bangkok's most famous temple, the Temple of the Reclining Buddha, Wat Pho.